 Report as soon as a charge is laid

-We recommend that nurses contact us as soon as a criminal charge has been laid, before the information is disclosed to us by law enforcement or other third parties.
+We require nurses to contact us as soon as a criminal charge has been laid, before the information is disclosed to us by law enforcement or other third parties.
 We have an obligation to deal with such information in a transparent and fair manner while pursuing our public protection mandate.

 Registered nurses are also required to disclose any outstanding or recently concluded charges every year when renewing registration.
 Failing to do so is considered to be misconduct under the Health Professions Act and will result in an investigation by our Professional Conduct Review department.